Nominating Candidates of Political Parties in Virginia

 A major role of political parties is to nominate candidates that will advocate for the key principles of the party.
 In Virginia, political parties nominate candidates for up to five constitutional officers at local levels of government: Clerk of the Circuit Court, Treasurer, Commissioner of Revenue, Commonwealth's Attorney, and Sheriff.
 Parties also choose candidates for Town Council in 191 towns, City Council in 38 cities, and Board of Supervisors in 95 counties.

-At the state level, parties choose candidates for 100 House of Delegates seats, 40 State Senate seats, plus Governor, Lieutenant Governor, and Attorney General.
+At the state level, parties can choose candidates for 100 House of Delegates seats, 40 State Senate seats, plus Governor, Lieutenant Governor, and Attorney General.
+In some areas where one party is dominant, there may be only one candidate on the ballot for a local or General Assembly seat.

 At the Federal level, candidates are nominated by political parties or through independent collection of signatures for 11 US House of Representatives seats and two US Senate seats.
 The process for choosing a president is different, however.

-Candidates for Virginia's 13 "electors" who vote in the Electoral College for President and Vice-President are chosen at state conventions held by each party.
+Candidates for being one of Virginia's 13 Electors who vote in the Electoral College for President and Vice-President are chosen at state conventions held by each party.
 Participants in the conventions are chosen by district committees.
 The number of votes for each district are based on formulas defined by each party.
-On the first ballot of the state convention, participants are honor-bound to vote for the candidate who won the most votes in their district's primary, caucus, or convention.
+On the first ballot of the state convention, participants are honor-bound to vote for the candidate who won the most votes in their district's primary, caucus, or convention - one reason that political parties select reliable members as their delegates, rather than independents.

-Independent candidates not associated with any political party can qualify to get on a ballot by submitting petitions with signatures of registered voters to the local registrar.
+Independent candidates not associated with any political party qualify to get on a ballot by submitting petitions with signatures of registered voters to the local registrar.
 Each office requires a specific number of signatures of registered voters within the district(s) to be represented by that office.
+In 1936, there were seven nominees for president on the Virginia ballot.
+The last time there were just two nominees, one Republican and one Democratic, was in 1928.

 Independents must find supporters or hire contractors to collect enough signatures to qualify.
 Occasionally they get assistance from major party candidates trying to split the vote.